inglettronald/DulkirMod/README.md

 # This is Dulkir Mod!
 ## Custom animations does not work when you have oldanimations installed.

-Features: - MOST ARE OFF BY DEFUALT
+Features: - MOST ARE OFF BY DEFAULT
 - Hide Enchant Rune Particles.
 - Hide Heart Particles.
 - Hide Healer Fairy.